Sunday, December 28, 2014

 Stress

-Stress is a Choice
+An excerpt from Stress is a Choice by David Zerfoss |

+had become my choice.
 Many of us hurry through life going from one place to the next, focused on conquering the next mountain, making the next deal, running the next errand, and believing we will never have enough time to do all the things we need to get done.
 Yet, there is all the time in the world if we just realize that we are the creators of this life we choose to live.
 That's right.
 Life is a series of choices and being free from stress is one of those choices.
+Whether your business life is overly complicated or your personal life (or both), you have chosen this current system of chaos.
+The world is a tantalizing swirl of getting the next "fix," tempting us to fit more and more things, people and processes into our lives, personally and professionally.
+And because we are so busy being busy, it's easy to be lured into the fray, with our lengthy to-do lists.
+Yet, the greatest achievements have often come from the simplest of ideas and in the simplest forms.
+To experience a simplified life, we first have to learn to slow down long enough to see through all the clutter.
+We need to realize that we are powerful magnets that attracted this life to ourselves—no matter what—good or bad. |

 Friday, June 29, 2012